About UsLearn More

 For years Claudia served as postmistress of Southampton East, using for her office the old carriage house.
 She inherited the job from her father, James Thomas Darrell who was a direct descendant of Bermuda’s first postmaster, James Perot, who issued the now famous and precious Perot stamps.

 Claudia eventually converted her home into an inn redolent of an old English tavern.
 “Come in and make yourself comfortable” was the cheery and sincere refrain given all visitors, among them Eleanor Roosevelt, Mark Twain, James Thurber and Eugene O’Neill.
+Furthermore, a US President and First Lady, as well as Olympian Gold Medalists, Ryder Cup golf and America's Cup sailing champions, alongside Oscar winning Hollywood actors and various other celebrities from the sports & entertainment world were spotted at the iconic restaurant.

 “She runs the establishment much in the manner of one of her seafaring ancestors running his ship, issuing orders in short clipped sentences uttered in a peculiar sort of undertone which brings instant action from her assistants”, wrote Edith Lightbourn in the March 1941 edition of The Bermudian.
 “As you might expect, the service at the Waterlot is speedy, civil and unobtrusive”.